List of Philadelphia Flyers award winners: Barry Ashbee Trophy

 First awarded following the 1974–75 season, the Barry Ashbee Trophy is given out to the team's "outstanding defenseman" as determined by a panel vote consisting of local sportscasters and sportswriters.
-The trophy is named in honor of Barry Ashbee, an NHL second team All-Star and the team's best defenseman during the 1973–74 season who suffered a career-ending eye injury during Game 4 of the 1974 Stanley Cup Semifinals.
+The trophy is named in honor of Barry Ashbee, an NHL second team All-Star and the team's best defenseman during the 1973–74 season who suffered a career-ending eye injury during game four of the 1974 Stanley Cup Semifinals.
 Eric Desjardins won the trophy seven times during his Flyers career including six in a row his first six seasons with the Flyers.
-Kimmo Timonen with five wins and Mark Howe and Ivan Provorov with four wins are the only other Flyers to win the trophy at least four times.
+Kimmo Timonen with five wins and Mark Howe, Ivan Provorov, and Travis Sanheim with four wins are the only other Flyers to win the trophy at least four times.